tylim88/FirelordJS/README.md

 FirelordJS is thoroughly tested, FirelordJS tests source code, built files and published package.

-The testes test against real database and emulators, no mock test!
+The tests test against real database and emulators, no mock test!

 ## Trivial